-The TPP0101 & TPP0201 Series 10X Passive Probes are high impedance, passive probes with 10X attenuation.
-They are designed for use with TBS1000 oscilloscopes.
-These oscilloscopes have 20 pF of input capacitance.
+The TPP0101 & TPP0201 Series 10X Passive Probes are high impedance, passive probes with 10X attenuation that are designed for use with the following Tektronix oscilloscopes:

-The compensation range of these probes is 15 - 25 pF.
+■ TDS1000C-EDU/TDS2000C oscilloscopes that have 20 pF of input capacitance.
+The compensation range of these probes is 15-25 pF.